 2. Visaranai (2016)

-Based on the novella “Lock Up” by M. Chandrakumar, Vetrimaaran’s third outing in its first half has such brutal scenes of police torture that one could genuinely feel the bestial act of police torture.
-The viewers are compelled to cringe and empathize with the plight of four helpless souls.
-The film’s narrative can be strictly divided into two sections.
-Four Tamil migrant workers are falsely accused in a burglary case that has taken place at a wealthy and affluent man’s bungalow in Andhra Pradesh.
+Four Tamil migrant workers are falsely accused of a burglary case that took place at a wealthy and affluent man’s bungalow in Andhra Pradesh.
 The police beat these four men, black and blue, and want them to confess.
 Not able to withstand the pain, they agree to accept the charges.
 Once they are produced in the court, the film’s narrative takes a twist, and the viewers are presented with one shocking surprise after the other.

-The filmmaker displays superb craftsmanship and commitment to an engaging dramatic tale that ends in a tragedy.
+The filmmaker displays superb craftsmanship and commitment to an engaging, dramatic tale that ends in tragedy.
 The film subtly depicts that the characters in the movie become victims because of the system that protects criminal behavior.
 It is a profoundly troubling film that is devoid of cathartic and healing moments.
-Vetrimaaran is not hesitant to construct the brutal scene with ease, and he is not afraid to carve out his unique style.
+Vetrimaaran is not hesitant to construct brutal scenes with ease, and he is not afraid to carve out his unique style.
 The film premiered at the 72nd Venice International Film Festival, where it won the Amnesty International Italia Award.
 Back home, it won three National Film Awards: Best Feature Film in Tamil, Best Supporting Actor, and Best Editing.

 Where to Watch: